 Personal stories are relevant to my situation.
 They give me hope.
 Equally, when I hear stories about people committing suicide, they give me fear.
 I read about this one man who suffered from depression for 30 years.
 I’ve probably had it for only 3-4 years, can’t be more than 5, and yet here I am frantically running around and collapsing out of exhaustion already.
 It makes me so sad to see that there are people out there who think that sharing your story and talking about mental health is ‘attention-seeking.’
 How different would their reaction be if I talked about fighting cancer instead, right?
 I see how people sympathise with my father after learning about his condition and I see how he tells his story without any shame or guilt because he knows that it was never his fault.
 If only I could show them the monster inside my head, would they then stop telling me to quit whining and cheer up?!

 I hope that anyone reading this, if you are stuck in that spiral of confusion, just know that you are not alone.
-You may feel like it all the time, and I do too, but you just have to believe that you are not.
-You have to put as much faith in it as you put in your religion, or God, or Physics or whatever you believe in.
 If you can’t fight anymore, then run.
 Run and find yourself.
 But don’t give up.
 Run till you reach the end of the cliff but do not be afraid to fall.
 If you don’t fall, how will you learn to fly?